micro/go-micro/README.md

 than what we can provide as hard coded values.
 For this reason we may look into [github.com/google/wire](https://github.com/google/wire) as a better alternative.

-### How do Go Micro and Micro now differ?
+### How do Nitro and Micro now differ?

 Micro is a platform for cloud native development.
 A complete experience that includes a server, framework and multi-language clients.
 Beyond that it also include environments, multi-tenancy and many more features which push it towards being a hosted Micro as a Service offering.
 It is a complete platform.

-Go Micro is more of a pluggable standard library for distributed systems development and now once again a purely personal project maintained by me and perhaps others who still find use for it commercially or noncommercially.
+Nitro is more of a pluggable standard library for distributed systems development and now once again a purely personal project maintained by me and perhaps others who still find use for it commercially or noncommercially.
 It's of sentimental value and something I'd like to carry on for personal projects such as things related to IoT, embedded systems, web assembly, etc.